The William Lescaze House in 1934 via MCNY

 32 East 74th Street via Corcoran

-If you fancy yourself living in a Lescaze creation, you’re in luck.
-Built just one year after his personal home, 32 East 74th Street is currently on the market for $15.9 million.
-It belonged to Raymond C. Kramer, a textile entrepreneur and United States Colonel, who commissioned Lescaze after seeing the 48th Street house.
+And to show the value of these modernist treasures, built just one year after his personal home, Lescaze’s 32 East 74th Street sold for $16 million in late 2015.
+It belonged to Raymond C. Kramer, a textile entrepreneur and U.S. Colonel, who commissioned Lescaze after seeing the 48th Street house.
 They share the same stucco facade, curved entryway, and ribbon windows.

 Interior photos via 2011 and 2012 listings with Douglas Elliman; Historic photos via Museum of the City of New York